-The offshore waters are a breeding ground for pink dolphins, a rare albino breed with a stunning pink hue.
-They are regularly seen from the old ferry pier or, alternatively you can take a boat trip in the hope of a closer encounter with these elusive creatures.
+The offshore waters are a breeding ground for pink dolphins, a rare albino variety with a striking pink hue.
+Take a boat trip in the hope of a closer encounter with these elusive creatures.

-For a flavour of local life, be sure to visit one of the regular markets and wander past the stalls brimming with exotic foodstuffs, or head towards the harbour and watch as the fishermen unload their catch of the day.
+For a flavour of local life, visit one of the regular markets and browse stalls of exotic foodstuffs, or head for the harbour to see fishermen unload their catch of the day.

-After dark, if it's a party scene your'e after then you'll be disappointed, as Khanom is all about peace and quiet.
-However, away from the hotels you will find a few bars and restaurants known for both their Thai and international cuisine, particularly around Nadan Beach
+After dark, if it’s a party scene you’re after, then you’ll be disappointed.
+Away from the hotels, you will, however, find a few bars and restaurants, particularly around Nadan Beach.

 - Uncrowded beaches